Church and money.

 In 2019, an estimated 26% of online donations were made using mobile devices.
 To succeed, your church needs to have a mobile-friendly website, a proven email marketing strategy, and seamless and effective donation forms.

 Your donors’ mobile giving experience should be smooth.
-Ideally, you’d enable giving through a custom app where a donor would put in their information in one time, set it all up, and make a recurring donation or a one-time gift, and get their receipt.
+Ideally, you’d enable giving through a custom app where a donor would put in their information at one time, set it all up, and make a recurring donation or a one-time gift, and get their receipt.

 If you’re not able to do that, the very next best thing is to make sure your website is optimized for mobile, as well as your donation forms.
 Your donation forms should be easy, mobile-friendly, and seamlessly integrated into your website.

 Also, consider utilizing the text-to-give technology.
 This technology is especially powerful for organizations that have regular gatherings, like churches.
 With text-to-give, donors donate right from their cell phones, using their phones’ native texting application and/or web browser.
-Essentially, the donor sends a keyword (e.g. “ROOF19”) to a shortcode (e.g. “115566”) to either have a specific dollar amount added to their cell phone bill or be led to a mobile donation page where they can donate the amount they wish.
+Essentially, the donor sends a keyword (e.g. “ROOF19”) to a short code (e.g. “115566”) to either have a specific dollar amount added to their cell phone bill or be led to a mobile donation page where they can donate the amount they wish.

 4. Age Is Important